 \section{Abstract}

-In this paper, we study the boundary pointwise regularity for the divergence form elliptic boundary problem.
-In generality, it is not convenient to define weak solutions for nonzero boundary data on domain with the rough boundary, e.g. uniform domain.
-However, in this paper, we introduce a definition of weak solutions for the boundary problem on uniform domain.
-What is interesting is that this definition can be considered to analysis the regularity of weak solutions.
-In particular, by establishing the energy inequality, we show the boundary pointwise $C^\alpha$ regularity by using compactness methods under the admissible condition.
-Furthermore, by establishing the linear property of solutions with respective to the harmonic functions, we also prove the boundary pointwise $C^{1,\alpha}$ and $C^{2,\alpha}$ regularities if the boundary data and the boundary of domain are pointwise $C^{1,\alpha}$ and $C^{2,\alpha }$ respectively.
+In this paper, we study the boundary pointwise regularity for the Poisson problem on domains with rough boundaries, specifically uniform domains.
+In general, it is not straightforward to define weak solutions for non-zero boundary data on such domains.
+To address this, we introduce a novel definition of weak solutions tailored to the setting of uniform domains.
+Remarkably, this definition allows for the analysis of the regularity of weak solutions.
+In particular, by establishing an energy inequality, we prove the boundary pointwise $C^\alpha$ regularity by using compactness methods under the admissible condition.
+Furthermore, by exploiting the the linear structure of solutions with respective to the harmonic functions, we establish boundary pointwise $C^{1,\alpha}$ and $C^{2,\alpha}$ regularities when the boundary data and the domain boundary are pointwise $C^{1,\alpha}$ and $C^{2,\alpha }$, respectively.